Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

-Employing the decomposition reviewed in sec.\ref{sec:adsbcft}, one can obtain a 2d effective boundary description, which is a gravitational region on the EOW brane surrounded by a bath CFT as shown in fig.\ref{fig-AdSBCFT}(b).

-To see where is the black hole, one can analytical continue the Euclidean time to Lorentz time ($\tau' \to i t'$) for the metric (\ref{metrics_prime}), as shown in fig.\ref{lorentz}.
-In Lorentz spacetime, the Euclidean boundary of the EOW brane \eqref{eq:eucl_bdy} becomes $x'^2-t'^2=1$.
-One can then introduce a coordinate system $(T,X)$ corresponding to a Rindler observer moving along a constant-acceleration path on the right patch of this Lorentz spacetime
+Employing the decomposition reviewed in sec.\ref{sec:adsbcft} gives the 2d effective boundary description in which the EOW brane is a gravitational region and it is surrounded by a bath CFT as depicted in fig.\ref{fig-AdSBCFT}(b).
+To see where is the black hole, one can analytical continue the Euclidean time to Lorentz time ($\tau' \to i t'$) as shown in fig.\ref{fig-AdSBCFT}(c).
+In Lorentz spacetime, the boundary of the EOW brane \eqref{eq:eucl_bdy} becomes $x'^2-t'^2=1$.
+We then introduce the Rindler coordinates $(T,X)$

-then the metric in this coordinate system takes the form as Rindler space, which is just the near-horizon geometry of a black hole.\footnote{The static observers ($r = \text{constant}$) in Schwarzschild are related to constant-acceleration paths ($X = \text{constant}$) in this Rindler space.} This procedure done in the right Rindler patch can also be done in the left patch due to left/right $\mathbb{Z}_2$ symmetry.
-Thus, we finally obtains a 1+1 dimensional two-sided black hole coupled to a bath CFT which receives radiation emitted from the black hole.